-Listen to an extract from a radio interview with Simon Smith of Heart & Soul Funerals and Green Fuse talking about Family participation:
+Listen to an extract from a radio interview with Simon Smith of Heart & Soul Funerals and Green Fuse talking about Family participation on our media page

 Involve family and friends